HOME

 Visit LinkedIn

-Ms. Adams covered the groundbreaking campaigns of Reverend Jesse Jackson for President and Geraldine Ferraro for Vice President before spending five years as a White House correspondent during the Ronald Reagan and George H. W. Bush administrations.
+At CBS News, Ms. Adams covered the groundbreaking campaigns of Jesse Jackson for President and Geraldine Ferraro for Vice President before spending five years as a White House correspondent during the Ronald Reagan and George H. W. Bush administrations.
 In the 1990s, she was a prolific contributor to the CBS Evening News with Dan Rather and CBS News Sunday Morning.
 She won a News and Documentary Emmy Award for the 48 Hours broadcast, “The Search for Matthew.”

 Jacqueline’s Gallery